datacarpentry/r-intro-geospatial/_episodes/04-data-structures-part2.md

 ~~~
 {: .error}

 Why didn't this work?
-Of course, R wants to see one element in our new column
+R wants to see one element in our new column
 for every row in the table: